termly/apidocs/endpoints/post_cookies.md

 # Overview

 Creates cookies.
-The requst body has the following shape:
+The request body has the following shape:

 ```json
 {